 But a wordgirl doesn't just write music; she writes everything else, too.
-Her poetry has been published by Hooligan, Into the Void, and Occulum, and is forthcoming from Alternating Current and Alchemy.
+Her poetry has been published by Hooligan, Into the Void, Occulum, and Alchemy.
 She also won second prize at the 2018 USC Undergraduate Writer's Conference in the Creative category for a collection of poems entitled Requiem for Bundy.
 In high school, Jensen fell in love with slam poetry, joining her school slam poetry team for her junior and senior years.
-During her senior year, a poem she co-wrote with a classmate, "Trumpets," was featured on Button Poetry, a slam poetry conglomerate with more than 800,000 YouTube subscribers to their name.
+During her senior year, a poem she co-wrote with a classmate, "Trumpets," was featured on Button Poetry, a slam poetry conglomerate with more than 900,000 YouTube subscribers.

 Her love of slam poetry led her to another love: screenwriting.
 At 16, Jensen penned her first ever feature film, entitled Blister Fiction.
 The script advanced to the Second Round of the Austin Film Festival Screenwriting Competition.
 Jensen has since written two additional feature films and is at work on a fourth.
 The short film she wrote and co-produced, "Since Feeling," recently completed postproduction and is being submitted to festivals.
 Visit the CONTACT page to request information on any of her film projects.

 As if this isn't enough, Jensen also for some reason decided to write young adult novels.
 She wrote her first her senior year of high school, and has written three additional manuscripts since.
 Visit the CONTACT page to request information on any of her literary projects.